NZ Diploma in Health Sciences (Level 5)

 About Health Sciences

 Most allied health or science qualifications involve the study of anatomy and physiology and nutrition.
-This programme of study enable graduates to gain entry into traditional health related qualifications courses, such as nursing, as well as providing a pathway into clinical qualifications in natural healthcare at NCNZ and elsewhere.
+This programme of study enable graduates to gain entry into traditional health related qualifications courses, such as nursing, as well as providing a pathway into clinical qualifications in natural healthcare.

 The study of health sciences also enables graduates to work in the community as advisors, applying scientific knowledge of the human body to assist people with the prevention of lifestyle based health issues.
 Graduates, working under supervision, will be able to contribute to well-being by advocating for good nutrition and healthy lifestyle choices based on current health science and wellness trends.